Disclosure: Some links on this site are “affiliate links” for which we will receive an affiliate commission or complimentary products.

 Flower Essences for Animals

 By Jean Hofve, DVM Flower essences (remedies) are specially prepared extracts of the flowering parts of certain plants.
-They work through energy fields to heal stress and disease from the inside.
+They work through biofield energy to heal stress and disease from the inside.
 Flower essences were first developed by Dr. Edward Bach, an English physician who gave up his busy practice to study and prepare the 38 flower essences which now bear his name.
-We frequently use essences to help with emotional, physical, and behavioral problems in animals.
+We frequently use essences to help with mental, emotional, and behavioral problems in animals.
 Since Dr. Bach's time, many other essences have been created around the world, not ...

 How to Care for Your New Kitten